Is a Double Bottom Setup Bullish or Bearish?

 - This Double bottoms chart pattern formation shows that there'll be a reversal in market

-- We buy when the price breaks above the neck line point: see below for explanation.
+- We buy when the price breaks above the neck-line point: see below for an explanation.

-Is a Double Bottom Chart Pattern Bullish or Bearish?
+Is a Double Bottom Setup Bullish or Bearish?

 Learn More Lessons:

-- How Can I Add FTSE 100 in MT4 Platform?
+- How Can I Add FTSE 100 in MT4 Software Platform?

-- Learn Stock Indices Trading Courses That Traders Must Know
+- Learn Stock Index Trade Courses That Traders Must Know

-- Can You Start Indices Trading with $20 for Nano Indices Account?
+- Can You Start Indices Trade with $20 for Nano Indices Account?

 - What is the Best Time for Trading Index?

-- Developing a Indices Trade System: Indicator Based Indices Strategy
+- Developing a Indices Trade System: Indicator Based Indices Trading Strategy